Utah Pride Center

 The Utah Pride Center (UPC) is a tax-exempt nonprofit organization in Salt Lake City.
-It provides services, events and activities to lesbian, gay, bisexual and transgender (LGBT) people in Utah.
+It provides services, events and activities to lesbian, gay, bisexual and transgender (LGBTQ) people in Utah.
 The center manages annual and ongoing projects including the Utah Pride Festival.

 History

 Three LGBT centers were created in Utah from the 1970s through the 1990s.
 The name of the most recent center, Utah Stonewall Center, has been changed three times since its creation in 1991 as a project of the Gay and Lesbian Community Council of Utah.

 Gay Community Services Center Inc.

 The first LGBT community center in Utah was the Gay Community Services Center Inc. in 1975 through 1979.
 Its executive directors were Dorothy Makin and Ken Storer.

 Gay Community Service Center and Clinic

 The Gay Community Service Center and Clinic was created in 1984.
 Its executive directors were Auntie Dé and Beau Chainé.

 Utah Stonewall Center

 The Utah Stonewall Center was created in 1991 through 1996 as a project of the Gay and Lesbian Community Council of Utah.
-The executive directors of the center were Craig Miller, Melissa Sillitoe, John Bennett, Renee Rinaldi, Michael O’Brien and Alan Ahtow.
+The executive directors of the center were Craig Miller, Melissa Sillitoe, John Bennett, Renee Rinaldi, Michael O'Brien and Alan Ahtow.